proc7ts/context-values/README.md

 Updatable Context Values
 ------------------------

-`SingleContextKey` and `MultiContextKey`, imply that once the associated context value constructed, it no longer changes.
+The `SingleContextKey` and `MultiContextKey` imply that once the associated context value constructed, it no longer changes.
 I.e. even though more sources provided for the same key in `ContextRegistry` they won't affect the already constructed value.

 However, it is possible to update context values.
-For that a `ContextUpKey` abstract context value key implementation may be used, or `SingleContextUpKey` and `MultiContextUpKey` implementations.
+For that a `ContextUpKey` abstract key may be used, or `SingleContextUpKey` and `MultiContextUpKey` key implementations.

 They provide an [AfterEvent] keeper of value.
-The receivers registered in this keeper would receive the actual value each time it changes.
+The receivers registered in this keeper would receive the actual value immediately, and each time it changes.
 E.g. when new value source is provided in `ContextRegistry`.

-This functionality is implemented in `@proc7ts/context-value/updatable` sub-module and depends on `@proc7ts/fun-events`.
+This functionality is implemented in `@proc7ts/context-values/updatable` sub-module and depends on `@proc7ts/fun-events`.

 ```typescript
 import { ContextRegistry } from '@proc7ts/context-values';